 The high standard of living in Singapore can make living in the beautiful city-state quite difficult.
 The huge income gap between the rich and the low-income class makes this glaringly obvious.
 Those who can afford to buy houses and cars without getting loans are few.
-Majority of the population need loans to get through life in Singapore.
+The majority of the population needs loans to get through life in Singapore.

 Foreigners in Singapore are people who aren’t permanent residents or indigenes.
 You are a foreigner if you are in Singapore from your own country for whatever reason.
 The main reason is usually for work.
 You could be visiting friends as well.
 Education too is a reason for you to be in Singapore.
 Or maybe you are planning to move permanently to the city-state.
 Before you become a permanent resident, though, you may need some money.